mightyplow/Promise.defer/README.md

 ## API
 After the snippet got executed, there is a defer() method available on the global Promise object (if it wasn't there before).

-This method return an object with the following properties and methods:
+This method returns an object with the following properties and methods:

 ### properties
     promise